chriskrycho/v4.chriskrycho.com/converted/art/the-return-of-the-shadow.md

     "Get it at Amazon"
   [book cover image]: http://www.chriskrycho.com/art/files/2012/05/return_shadow.jpg
     "The Return of the Shadow"
-  [intrigued by the the artistic process]: http://www.chriskrycho.com/art/reflections/and-the-stew-tastes-good/
+  [intrigued by the artistic process]: http://www.chriskrycho.com/art/reflections/and-the-stew-tastes-good/
     "And the stew tastes good"